-The articles in our systematic literature review were published between 1974 and 2018 and are presented in Table 3.
-A sample summary of articles by type (i.e., empirical or theoretical/descriptive), sample (if available), sources of data collection and methods of analysis, EL population of focus, and evidence/quality of paper is included to illustrate how the articles were organized during the analysis process (see Table 4).
-Although additional recommendations emerged through the review as mentioned by authors (e.g., checklists, rating scales, portfolios, and parental input), we narrow our description as it is presented below to the main subjects of the articles identified in our review.
-The majority of articles (n=38) were published between 2000 and 2018, and just over half of those (n=20) were published between 2010 and 2018, reflecting perhaps the increasing salience of the topic of EL identification in GT education research.
-It is significant that the earliest article in this review was published in 1974, 2 years after the federally published Marland (1972) report, which defined GT children as those who are capable of high performance in general intellectual, leadership, and psychomotor abilities, specific academic aptitude, creative or productive thinking, and visual/performing arts.
+summary of articles by type (i.e., empirical or theoretical/descriptive), sample (if available), sources of data collection and methods of analysis, EL population of focus, and evidence/quality of paper is included to illustrate how the articles were organized during the analysis process (see Table 4).
+Although additional recommendations emerged through the review as mentioned by authors (e.g., checklists, rating scales, portfolios, and parental input), we narrowed our description as it is presented below to the main subjects of the articles identified in our review.
+The majority of articles (n = 38) were published between 2000 and 2018, and just more than half of those (n = 20) were published between 2010 and 2018, reflecting perhaps the increasing salience of the topic of EL identification in GT education research.
+It is significant that the earliest article in this review was published in 1974, 2 years after the federally published Marland (1972) report, which defined GT children as those who are capable of high performance in general intellectual, leadership, and psychomotor abilities; specific academic aptitude; creative or productive thinking; and visual/performing arts.